dotlang/language/Enhancements.md

 N - note that static instance is not re-assignable same for `this`.

-? - How can we define a stack to store arrays of all types?
+N - How can we define a stack to store arrays of all types?
 java: `void push(Array<?> x) { ... }`
 java: `void push(Array<? extends IEnumerable> x) { ... }`
+Not possible unless all of them have a common interface which can be used.

+N - So we can call `obj.method1.apply()` same as `obj.method1()`. because `obj.method1` is of type interface.

+? - We can also have traits where all code of another class is coppies to the current class. like `include MyClass;` or `mixin MyClass;` what about constructor? it will be copied too. so either mixin should have no ctor or the parent class cannot have ctor.

+? - If we have many methods with the same name in a class definition and only one of them has a body, its fine.